Iwashimizu Hachimangu: Biggest Hachimangu Shrine in Kansai

 Iwashimizu Hachimagu

-Iwashimizu Hachimangu is located on the top of the Mt.
+Iwashimizu Hachimangu is located on the top of Mt.
 Otoko.
 To get to the mountain from Yawatashi Station, we encourage you to take the cable car.
 It is only 200 yen to the top of the mountain and it leaves Yawata-shi Station every 15 minutes.
 If you really want to walk, there is a trail and it takes 30 minutes to walk up the mountain.

 Walking to Iwashimizu Hachimangu